datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/twilio-api.md

 LIMIT 100
 ```

-### Get All Boards
+### Get Messages
-This only includes boards that the user has permission to view.
+This endpoint will retrieve calls associated with your account.

 ```sql
 SELECT *